Implement Hosted Saved Rows

 In the following image, the ROWS tab is no longer available to the end user and the order of the tabs are Settings first and Content second.

-Visit the Hosted Saved Rows page to learn more about the following topics:
+Visit the Hosted Saved Rows page to also learn more about the following topics: